mworion/MountWizzard4/docs/source/explain_windows.rst

 | Current            | Output Currents if Pegasus UPB is installed         |
 +--------------------+-----------------------------------------------------+

-The time interval rang from 1s ticks (makes 4 minute view) to 128s ticks (makes 9 hour view) and the double in between.
+The time interval range varies from 1s ticks (makes 4 minute view) to 128s ticks (makes 9 hour view) and they double every step in between.
+The window is sizable in width and height.

 Hemisphere Windows
 ------------------